PM Narendra Modi inaugurates Kochi-Mangaluru natural gas pipeline, via video conferencing

 New Delhi, Jan 05: PM Narendra Modi on Tuesday inaugurated the Kochi-Mangaluru natural gas pipeline, via video conferencing; says, "It is an honour to dedicate the 450-km pipeline to the nation.
 This is an important day for India, especially for people of Karnataka and Kerala."

+The pipeline grid will help improve clean energy access as well as also aid in the development of city gas projects, he said.
+Modi said 900 CNG stations were set up till 2014 after the advent of compressed natural gas as fuel for automobiles in the country around 1992.

+In the last six years, the number of CNG stations has gone up to 1,500 and the target is to take them to 10,000, he said.
+Also, 25 lakh households had piped natural gas connections for using the fuel for cooking purposes till 2014 which has risen to 72 lakh now, he said.
+"We are working to provide clean, affordable and sustainable energy," he said.

-The event maredk an important milestone towards the creation of 'one nation, one gas grid', the Prime Minister's Office said in a statement on Sunday
+The event marked an important milestone towards the creation of 'one nation, one gas grid', the Prime Minister's Office said in a statement on Sunday

 The 450-km-long pipeline has been built by Gail (India) Ltd.